Lloyd Doggett: Elections

 Texas's population growth resulted in its gaining two congressional seats after the 2020 census.
 In October 2021, Doggett announced he would run for reelection in the state's new 37th district rather than the 35th.
-Austin had been split between five districts on the previous congressional map, and Republican members of Congress who represented the area began facing closer reelection margins later in the decade due to the city's overwhelmingly Democratic voting patterns.
-Republican state legislators drew a new district almost entirely within Travis County to bolster Republican margins in surrounding districts.
+Austin had been split between five districts on the previous congressional map, and Republican members of Congress who represented the area began facing closer reelection margins later in the decade due to the city's continued population growth and overwhelmingly Democratic voting patterns.
+Republican state legislators drew one of the new districts, the 37th, almost entirely within Travis County.
+They hoped to bolster Republican margins in surrounding districts by packing as many of Austin's Democrats into the 35th and 37th districts as possible.
+It closely resembles the area Doggett represented for his first five terms.
 Doggett's decision to run in the 37th district created a vacancy in the 35th, which runs along Interstate 35 from Austin to San Antonio.
 Both seats are overwhelmingly Democratic, and the winner of the Democratic primary in the 35th district, Greg Casar, was easily elected in the general election.
+Doggett won the 37th.